MMRakibuzzaman/Cricket-World-Cup-DB/README.md

 ﻿# Cricket Tournament Management System (CTMS)

 ## 📌 Project Overview
-[cite_start]The **Cricket Tournament Management System (CTMS)** is a relational database project designed to manage data for the **ICC ODI World Cup 2023**[cite: 1, 4]. [cite_start]It tracks teams, players, matches, venues, and detailed scorecards (batting and bowling) with high precision[cite: 2].
+The **Cricket Tournament Management System (CTMS)** is a relational database project designed to manage data for the **ICC ODI World Cup 2023**.
+It tracks teams, players, matches, venues, and detailed scorecards (batting and bowling) with high precision.

-[cite_start]The goal of this project is to model complex tournament data into a functional SQL Server database to analyze team strategies and player performances[cite: 6].
+The goal of this project is to model complex tournament data into a functional SQL Server database to analyze team strategies and player performances.

 ## ⚙️ Tech Stack
 * **Database Engine:** Microsoft SQL Server 2022